fission-codes/kubo-car-mirror/README.md

 ## Building from kubo without sibling repo

-If you want to create a branch in your kubo fork that can be used to build kubo-car-mirror, first clone your kubo fork and set it up with the branch you want to use.
+If you want to create a branch in your kubo fork that can be used to build kubo-car-mirror, first clone your kubo fork and checkout the branch you want to use.
 Then do the following.

 ```